PERL: Pinyin Enhanced Rephrasing Language Model for Chinese ASR N-best Error Correction: Experimental Setup

 \subsection{Baselines}

 To thoroughly investigate the effectiveness of our proposed model, we select several representative pretrained language models (PLMs) and large language models (LLMs) as baselines.
-For PLMs, we employ \textbf{MacBERT} \cite{cui-etal-2020-revisiting}, a Chinese pre-trained model that improves upon BERT by using a masked correction pretraining strategy, where original tokens are replaced with semantically similar words instead of the special mask symbol \cite{pycorrector}.
-We also include \textbf{T5} \cite{raffel2023exploringlimitstransferlearning}, a unified text-to-text Transformer that reformulates every NLP problem as a sequence-to-sequence task, allowing for flexible adaptation to classification, summarization, and error correction.
-In addition, we use \textbf{ReLM} \cite{liu2024chinesespellingcorrectionrephrasing}, the Rephrasing Language Model trained with a mask filling objective to rephrase entire sentences rather than detecting errors token by token, emphasizing fluency and natural rewording.
+For PLMs, we employ \textbf{MacBERT} \cite{cui-etal-2020-revisiting}, a Chinese pre-trained model that improves on BERT by using a masked correction pretraining strategy, where original tokens are replaced with semantically similar words instead of the special mask symbol \cite{pycorrector}.
+We also include \textbf{T5} \cite{raffel2023exploringlimitstransferlearning}, a unified text-to-text Transformer that reformulates every NLP problem as a sequence-to-sequence task, allowing flexible adaptation to classification, summarization, and error correction.
+In addition, we use \textbf{ReLM} \cite{liu2024chinesespellingcorrectionrephrasing}, the Rephrasing Language Model trained with a mask filling objective, to rephrase entire sentences rather than detecting errors token by token, emphasizing fluency and natural rewording.

-For LLMs, we benchmark against \textbf{GPT-4o}, a generative model developed by OpenAI and optimized from the GPT-4 architecture with state-of-the-art reasoning ability, \textbf{DeepSeek-V2.5}, which demonstrates strong capabilities in coding and mathematical reasoning, and \textbf{Qwen 2.5}, a large multilingual model pre-trained on diverse corpora\footnote{The GPT-4o version is \textit{gpt-4o-2024-1120}, the Qwen2.5 version is \textit{qwen-plus}, and we use default settings for DeepSeek API}.
-For generative models, we follow the prompting strategy proposed in \cite{tang_pinyin_2024} to ensure fair evaluation.
+For LLMs, we benchmark against \textbf{GPT-4o}, a generative model developed by OpenAI and optimized from the GPT-4 architecture with state-of-the-art reasoning ability, \textbf{DeepSeek-V2.5}, which demonstrates strong capabilities in coding and mathematical reasoning, and \textbf{Qwen 2.5}, a large multilingual model pre-trained on diverse corpora.
+For generative baselines, we use a zero-shot prompt setup following \cite{tang_pinyin_2024}, where the N-best hypotheses are provided as input and the model is instructed to generate a corrected sentence.
+We do not apply additional constrained decoding or length control for LLMs.